simonorozcoarias/Inpactor/README.md

 Where SuperfamilyKey must be RLC for Ty1-Copia or RLG for TY3-Gypsy.
 Also sequence names in your files must not to have any special characters such as "#", " ", ";" "{", "}", parenthesis, ":" among others.
 Lineage can be change for any classification system.

-**Please remember to activate the conda environment if you are using it (with the command: conda activate Inpactor1).**
+**Please remember to activate the conda environment if you are using it (with the command: conda activate Inpactor1), and also to have the OpenMPI and censor binaries added to the PATH and LD_LIBRARY_PATH variables (see Installation section).**

 Then, you can execute Inpactor as following:
 ```